MicrosoftDocs/azure-docs/articles/data-factory/data-factory-sap-hana-connector.md

 ## Copy data wizard
 The easiest way to create a pipeline that copies data from SAP HANA to any of the supported sink data stores is to use the Copy data wizard.
 See [Tutorial: Create a pipeline using Copy Wizard](data-factory-copy-data-wizard-tutorial.md) for a quick walkthrough on creating a pipeline using the Copy data wizard.

-The following example provides sample JSON definitions that you can use to create a pipeline.
-For a complete walkthrough with step-by-step instructions, see [moving data between on-premises locations and cloud](data-factory-move-data-between-onprem-and-cloud.md) article.
-Data can be copied to any of the sinks stated [here](data-factory-data-movement-activities.md#supported-data-stores-and-formats) using the Copy Activity in Azure Data Factory.

 ## Sample: Copy data from SAP HANA to Azure Blob
+This example provides sample JSON definitions that you can use to create a pipeline by using [Azure portal](data-factory-copy-activity-tutorial-using-azure-portal.md) or [Visual Studio](data-factory-copy-activity-tutorial-using-visual-studio.md) or [Azure PowerShell](data-factory-copy-activity-tutorial-using-powershell.md).

 This sample shows how to copy data from an on-premises SAP HANA to an Azure Blob Storage.
-However, data can be copied **directly** to any of the sinks stated [here](data-factory-data-movement-activities.md#supported-data-stores-and-formats) using the Copy Activity in Azure Data Factory.
+However, data can be copied **directly** to any of the sinks listed [here](data-factory-data-movement-activities.md#supported-data-stores-and-formats) using the Copy Activity in Azure Data Factory.

 > [!IMPORTANT]
 > This sample provides JSON snippets.
 It does not include step-by-step instructions for creating the data factory.
 See [moving data between on-premises locations and cloud](data-factory-move-data-between-onprem-and-cloud.md) article for step-by-step instructions.